BB-Media-IT/Data-Hub/README.md

 - Analysis of leading web-based FAST streaming services
 - Identification of major sports leagues and teams

-🚀 For more information on schemas and to access our S3 buckets, please [click here].
+🚀 For more information on schemas and to access our S3 buckets, please [click here](/ls-schemas.md).

 ### Updates & Coverage
 - Regular updates to directory and programming analysis